circonus-labs/libmtev/docs-md/development/important.md

 #### Memory Management

 Multi-threaded apps can be hard.
-Spefically memory management.
+Specifically memory management.
 The `safe_` memory management routines in `mtev_memory.h` are there to help, but they are not a silver bullet.
 They wrap `libck` epoch memory reclamation and make it such that memory touched _inside_ an event callback will not be